haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 - Implement custom solution using SAT solver like z3 -- requires a lot of additional work and research to implement.
 - Allow [multiple versions](https://research.swtch.com/version-sat) of the same package -- would require custom complier support, and this must be a last resort approach, not a go-to fix that is enabled each time dependency resolution halts for some unknown reason.

 All of these options are used in certain package managers, and with some effort they might be reimplemented for nim as well.
 But, while looking for existing solutions that could be easily adopted I've found one that seems to be suited especially well for the problem at hand -- [PubGrub: Next-Generation Version Solving](https://nex3.medium.com/pubgrub-2fb6470504f) by Natalie Weizenbaum.
 The article introduces new dependency resolution *algorithm* called pubgrub.
 It has already been adopted by `dart` and `swift` package managers, and have several reimplementations in other languages.
-The [article](https://research.swtch.com/version-sat) suggested in `#890` was written in 2016 and mentions both of these package managers - "[Dart's](https://pub.dartlang.org/) pub includes a [backtracking solver](https://github.com/dart-lang/pub/blob/b48babe56e9800a53ecce888482cb758f6815bd5/lib/src/solver/backtracking_solver.dart) that [often takes a long time](https://github.com/dart-lang/pub/issues/912).", "[Swift's package manager](https://github.com/apple/swift-package-manager) uses a [basic backtracking solver](https://github.com/apple/swift-package-manager/blob/master/Sources/PackageGraph/DependencyResolver.swift#L518)."
+They were both mentioned in the linked [article](https://research.swtch.com/version-sat) suggested in `#890`, which was written in 2016 and mentions both of these package managers, with comments on their currend dependency solver implementation. "[Dart's](https://pub.dartlang.org/) pub includes a [backtracking solver](https://github.com/dart-lang/pub/blob/b48babe56e9800a53ecce888482cb758f6815bd5/lib/src/solver/backtracking_solver.dart) that [often takes a long time](https://github.com/dart-lang/pub/issues/912).", "[Swift's package manager](https://github.com/apple/swift-package-manager) uses a [basic backtracking solver](https://github.com/apple/swift-package-manager/blob/master/Sources/PackageGraph/DependencyResolver.swift#L518)."

 Basics of the algorithm are explained in the [introduction article to the algorithm](https://nex3.medium.com/pubgrub-2fb6470504f) and much more detailed [specification](https://github.com/dart-lang/pub/blob/master/doc/solver.md).
 [Overview talk](https://www.youtube.com/watch?v=Fifni75xYeQ) from Dart Conf by the algorithm author and introductory [talk](https://www.youtube.com/watch?v=bBqErIegbiA) for Swift package manager.
 Implementations in different programming languages: